 4. Move For 30 Minutes A Day

-I have found that if I bundle up in a down coat with gloves and a scarf and my new boots (!!)
-I’m rarely cold once I get moving.
-Get outside if the weather permits for a walk or run.
+I have found that if I bundle up in a down coat with gloves and a scarf and warm boots, I’m rarely cold once I get moving.
+Get outside if the weather permits for a winter walk or run.
 The brisk air, natural light, and movement all promote circulation, increase serotonin levels, and boost energy.

 Tip: If you can’t make it outdoors or simply going to the gym sounds excruciating, try one of the home workouts from Aaptiv or Popsugar on YouTube.
-Even a 10 minute indoor walk on my treadmill or peloton spin warms my whole core up!
+Even a 10 minute peloton spin or a little dancing warms my whole core up.

 5. Boost Your Immune System